rakeshmaity271/obfs/README.md

 ## Notes

 - We've developed our own Laravel obfuscator package with unique features
-- Our package provides the same command structure with enhanced features
+- Our package provides streamlined command structure with enhanced features
+- **Secure deployment commands** provide true client security (no `--secure-deploy` flags on basic commands)
 - The standalone obfuscator works without requiring Laravel framework
 - The Laravel package is ready for publication to Packagist
 - **License protection ensures your obfuscation technology is secure**